 Written informed consent for storage and future testing of biological specimens is optional for participants re-joining the study.
 Participants may choose not to re-consent to storage and future testing of biological specimens and still re-join the study.

-The documentation requirements for the re-consenting process are the same as the requirements for participants joining the study for the first time (see section 5.7 of this manual).
+The documentation requirements for the re-consenting process are the same as the requirements for participants joining the study for the first time (see Section 5.7).

 5.9 Ongoing Assessment of Participant Comprehension